jbc2313/etrealty-api/README.md

 > the jobs that need to run everyday,
 > feed the db with new propertys from mls api,
 > check db propertys against mls api for updates/unlist,
+> That way I am only calling the api once for all the functions that need it.
+> Need to setup cron job to run every 3 hours,

 #### TODO
 -------------------------------
-> That way I am only calling the api once for all the functions that need it.
-> Need to setup cron job to run every 3 hours,
+> Changing the api source to MLSGRID.
+> Change Everything to work with MLSGRID now.